fb pixel code

 • Mouthguards help athletes feel more confident and protected.

 Usually, mouthguards cover your upper teeth.
-However, dentists may recommend that athletes with protruding jaws, braces, or other dental appliances (such as retainers, bridgework, or implant-supported dentures) on their lower jaw wear a mouth guard on their lower teeth as well.
+However, dentists may recommend that athletes with protruding jaws, braces, or other dental appliances (such as retainers, bridgework, or implant-supported dentures) on their lower jaw wear a mouthguard on their lower teeth as well.

 Types of Mouthguards

-The most common over-the-counter mouthguards are shaped in a method called “boil and bite”.
-The mouthguard is boiled as directed by the instructions and the plastic becomes pliable.
-The heated mouthguard is carefully placed in the mouth and bitten down on.
+The heated mouthguard is then carefully placed in the mouth and bitten down on.
 Additional adjustment or trimming may be necessary.

-In almost all cases, custom fitted mouthguards are a superior option.
+In almost all cases, custom-fitted mouthguards are a superior option.

 A custom mouthguard can help prevent costly dental procedures such as reconstructive surgery or emergency dental work.